 • To be aware of feelings of helplessness that arise.

 • We should pay attention to the emotional pain we experience and recognize this pain is trying to tell us something.

 • We are our own worse critic when faced with rejection or failure.
 He suggests treating yourself with the same compassion that you would expect from a truly good friend when they are trying to comfort and boost you up.

 • That we must protect our self-esteem by noticing these unhealthy psychological habits and explore what they are trying to tell us.

 • Also, that ruminating thoughts come and go.
 A two-minute distraction is enough to break the urge to ruminate at any given moment.

 These issues are all ones we face on a daily basis and are common barriers for both civilians and military service members alike.
 For more on practicing emotional first aid, be sure to watch Dr. Winch’s full TED Talk here.
 And for more about mental health barriers in the military, be sure to catch the archived recording of our “Staying Strong by Seeking Help” webinar.
 CEUs are still available through April, 19, 2019.

 Winch, G. (2014).
 Why We All Need to Practice Emotional First Aid.
 TED Talk.
 Retrieved from: https://www.ted.com/talks/guy_winch_the_case_for_emotional_hygiene#t-108616

-This post was written by Jason M. Jowers, MS, MFT, of the OneOp Family Development Team.
-The Family Development team aims to support the development of professionals working with military families.
-Find out more about OneOp Family Development concentration on our website, Facebook, and Twitter.
+This post was written by Jason M. Jowers, MS, MFT, of OneOp.
+His team aims to support the development of professionals working with military families.
+Find out more about OneOp on our Facebook, and Twitter.
 You can also listen to our Anchored. podcast series via iTunes and our website.